sean-gugler/DeathmazeFairPlay/SPOILERS.md

 There was a ton of custom code to manage the end game sequence.
 Most of that was probably to disallow behaviors they hadn't or didn't want to fully test.
 I ripped it all out and pared down that special mode to its bare minimum.

-I retained the "pillar of salt", but invoked it only if the player turned back towards the keyhole entrance, rather than for taking any action that deviated from the tightly-scripted final sequence of moves.
+I retained the "pillar of salt", but invoked it only if the player turned back towards the keyhole entrance, rather than for taking any action that deviated from the tightly-scripted final sequence of moves, to allow a little more leeway in experimentation.
 The elevator is now a one-unit chamber containing the final riddle.
 Instead of a weirdly-personified narrator asking the question, which was inconsistent with the rest of the game's voice, I wrote the riddle on the wall.
 And instead of making the answer a custom verb, I employed the otherwise-unused "Say" mechanic.

 * Finale artwork